surajrathore007/Amazon-Food-Review/README.md

 ## What does t-SNE actually do ?

-It’s quite simple actually, t-SNE a non-linear dimensionality reduction algorithm finds patterns in the data by identifying observed clusters based on similarity of data points with multiple features.
+Itâ€™s quite simple actually, t-SNE a non-linear dimensionality reduction algorithm finds patterns in the data by identifying observed clusters based on similarity of data points with multiple features.
 But it is not a clustering algorithm it is a dimensionality reduction algorithm.
 This is because it maps the multi-dimensional data to a lower